amandeep-singh28/Bank-Customer-Churn/README.md

 ---

+## 🧼 **2.
+Data Preparation, Cleaning & Outlier Handling**

+### 🥇 (i).
+Importing and Understanding the Dataset
+- Loaded the bank customer dataset containing features such as:
+  - Customer demographics (Age, Gender, Geography)
+  - Account information (Balance, Tenure, Number of Products, HasCrCard, IsActiveMember)
+  - Financial details (CreditScore, EstimatedSalary)
+  - Target variable: **Exited** (1 = churn, 0 = not churn)
+- Performed basic checks:
+  - Shape of the dataset
+  - Data types of each column
+  - Presence of null values and duplicates

+---

+### 🧼 (ii).
+Data Cleaning

+- Handled missing values:
+  - Replaced null values in the `Surname` column using the mode (most frequent value).
+  - Replaced missing values in the `Age` column using the mean of the age distribution.

+- Standardized inconsistent categorical values:
+  - Converted `'FRA'` and `'French'` entries in the `Geography` column to `'France'` for consistency.

+- Cleaned numeric fields:
+  - Removed the `'€'` symbol from the `EstimatedSalary` column to ensure numerical formatting.

+---

+### 📉 3.
+Outlier Detection & Handling

+- Visualized all numerical features using boxplots to detect potential outliers.
+- Used the IQR (Interquartile Range) method along with list comprehension to isolate and display outlier values for review.
+- Identified a few invalid entries in `EstimatedSalary` (negative values) and removed them to maintain data integrity.
+- Plotted histograms for each numerical feature to understand their distributions and validate the impact of outlier removal.

+---

+### 🔁 4.
+Feature Encoding & Preprocessing

+- Applied One-Hot Encoding on the `Geography` column using `pd.get_dummies`, while dropping the first dummy column to avoid the dummy variable trap and reduce multicollinearity.
+- Converted binary categorical columns (`Gender`, `HasCrCard`, `IsActiveMember`) into numeric form using `LabelEncoder` for efficient model ingestion.

+---

+### 🧠 5.
+Preventing Data Leakage using Pipelines & ColumnTransformer

+To ensure fair model evaluation and prevent accidental leakage of information from the test data into the training process, I used Scikit-Learn’s `Pipeline` along with `ColumnTransformer` for every single model configuration.
+This ensured that:
+- Encoding
+- Scaling
+- Imbalance treatment
+…were applied **only on the training data**, never on the test set.

+This approach protected the validity of model performance by ensuring that the model never had access to unseen test data during preprocessing.

+Key principles followed:
+- All preprocessing steps were fitted *only* using training data
+- Test data only inherited the transformation parameters
+- No resampling or scaling occurred before the train-test split

+Example structure followed internally:
+`steps = [("preprocess", preprocessor), ("model", <classifier>)]`

+Where `preprocessor` was defined using `ColumnTransformer`, separating:
+- numeric features → scaled using StandardScaler
+- categorical features → encoded using OneHotEncoder

+This ensured that the entire workflow was clean, reproducible, and fully compliant with industry-standard ML engineering methodology.

+---

 ## 🧠 **2.
 Model Selection Rationale & Challenges**

 This project focuses on a binary classification problem where the objective is to predict whether a customer will stay with the bank or churn (leave).
 I began by experimenting with three base models — **Logistic Regression**, **Decision Tree**, and **Random Forest**.
 Below is a detailed explanation of the challenges encountered with each model and the workflow followed to understand and improve their performance.